-4. In the Summary of JDBC Data Sources section, click New to create a new data source.
-The Create a New JDBC Data Source page is displayed.

-5. Enter the values for the properties to be used to identify your new JDBC data source.
+- In the Summary of JDBC Data Sources section, click New and select the option Generic Datasource to create a new data source.
+The Create a New JDBC Data Source page is displayed. - Enter the values for the properties to be used to identify your new JDBC data source.